EL33TG/DebittCardBlocker/README.md

 # DebitCardBlocker
 A tool using VBscript and Javascript DOM components with some inline css and html.
-Assists employess to quickly block compromised debit or credit cards.
-This automation tool was created in order to scrape an IBM AS400 type of screen.
+While scraping an IBM AS400 screen, this tool Assists employess to quickly block compromised debit or credit cards.